Prostate cancer is a type of cancer that occurs in the prostate, the small, walnut-sized gland that produces seminal fluid.

 Patients in clinical trials benefit from the latest developments in the field.

-GW Cancer Center partners with these organizations to offer clinical trials for patients with bladder cancer:
+GW Cancer Center partners with these organizations to offer clinical trials for patients with prostate cancer:

 - The Genitourinary Multidisciplinary D.C.
 Regional Oncology Project (GUMDROP)